 "Seinfeld's Democratic Vistas."
 Critical Studies in Media Communication, 22(5), 390-408.
 2005.

-Current articles in preparation concern other folklore in New England; the intersection of the humorous and the uncanny; and (with Brett Ingram, Boston College) an examination of the relationship between theories of cruelty and catharsis.
+Current work in preparation concerns other folklore in New England, especially stories surrounding eccentrics; the intersection of the humorous and the uncanny; and (with Brett Ingram, Boston College) the relationship between theories of cruelty and catharsis.